Agua de Mango (Mango Agua Fresca)

 Instructions

-• Add sugar, lime juice, and 2 cups of water.
+• Pour in sugar, lime juice, and 2 cups of water.
+Blend until completely smooth.

-• Add the mango mixture to a large pitcher and mix in the remaining water.
+• Transfer to a large pitcher and mix with the remaining water.

-• Taste for sweetness and add more lime juice or sugar if needed.
+• Adjust sweetness or lime juice if needed.

 Notes